MEET THE TEAM

 Driver Guide

-Born in Reykjavik Iceland and raised in Árbær, a village within the city surrounded by nature.
-From an early age, traveling with his parents and camping all over Iceland made him fall in love with Icelandic nature.
+Born in Reykjavík, Iceland and raised in Árbær, a village within the city surrounded by nature.
+From an early age, travelling with his parents and camping all over Iceland made him fall in love with Icelandic nature.
 Working five summers on a farm during the age 11-15 just under the famous volcano of Eyjafjallajökull made him permanently hooked on glaciers and mountains.
-His curiosity has also taken him all over the world, living for some time in Spain, India and Thailand.
-With a background in business and consultancy for almost 20 years and an MBA, he one day decided to change his office but keeping what he loves, which is to be around people, teaching them and telling stories.
-He has been a fulltime guide since 2018 and he finds his passion for Iceland and Icelandic nature grow by each day.
-Iceland truly is “like a box of chocolates’ as he often quips.
-There are few things that do not interest him and his attention to details is remarkable.
-His focus is to always add value to each day and capture the moment after all “God is in the details”.
+His curiosity has also taken him all over the world, living for some time in Spain, India, and Thailand.
+With a background in business and consultancy for almost 20 years and an MBA, he one day decided to change his office but keep what he loves, which is to be around people, teaching them and telling stories.

 Teitur, Hidden Iceland Guide